 Transferring your benefits

-If you leave the Scheme and you are entitled to deferred benefits or a refund you can generally transfer the cash equivalent of your pension benefits into another pension arrangement or a new employer’s pension scheme.
-This may even be to an overseas pension scheme or arrangement that meets HM Revenue and Customs conditions.
+If you leave the Scheme and are entitled to deferred benefits or a refund you can generally transfer the cash equivalent of your pension benefits into another pension arrangement or a new employer’s pension scheme.
+This may even be to an overseas pension scheme that meets HM Revenue and Customs conditions.

 You cannot transfer your deferred benefits if: